b9Joker108/SeedVault.L-GPT/README.md

-# SeedVault.L-GPT
+# SeedVault.L-GPT and project (working) codename a.k.a 'Project FireSeed' (draft & living document)
+(project founded and commenced on Friday January 19, 2024)

-"A rose by any other name..."
+**"A rose 🌹 by any other name..."**

-This project's GitHub repository gets its name, and its project's name and purpose, is informed and contextualisedby 'Seed Vault' technologies, processes and systems.
+This project's GitHub repository gets its name, along with its overarching project's (working) codename (Project FireSeed) and purpose, and is contextualised and informed by: 'Seed Vault' and general and specific prepping technologies, processes and systems, along with the primacy and metaphorical efficacy and boon/bane of the fundamental and possibly the first human technology, fire. 🔥

 # Seed

-I am principally learning *NIX shell scripting and Python programming to develop this project, which is a free and open source, local GPT and associated toolkit and auditing sustem, that functions as a knowledge 'seed vault' to kick-start humanity's regeneration, thriving and community development and capacity, in the eventuation of a cataclysm or apocalypse, possibly as a result of rogue AI technology, or somesuch.
-So essentially, by metaphorical extension, it is a pragmatic and functional set of protocols, with associated automation, to realise the project's and programme's digital and non-digital objectives.
+I am principally learning *NIX shell 🐚 scripting, Python 🐍 programming and website codification, to develop **this** project, which is a free and open source, local GPT and associated toolkit and auditing sustem, that functions as a knowledge 'seed vault' to kick-start humanity's regeneration, thriving and community development and capacity, in the eventuation of a cataclysm or apocalypse, possibly as a result of rogue AI technology, or somesuch.
+So essentially, by metaphorical extension from 'seed' and 'fire', it is a pragmatic, practical and functional set of protocols, tools and processesto empower humans with associated technological automation, to realise the project's and programme's digital and non-digital objectives.

-# Roots
+# Roots 🫚

-I envision this repository to house an actionable script (or suite of scripts), nested and embedded in an interactive and user-friendly, graphical user interface (GUI) environment.
-I hope that the prototyping and functionality of this project will subsequently be optimised for diverse systems and purposes.
+I envision this repository to house an actionable script (or suite of scripts), along with all the necessary information and processes and workflows, nested and embedded in an interactive and user-friendly, graphical and portable, user interface (GUI) environment.
+I hope that the prototyping and functionality of this project will subsequently be optimised for diverse systems and purposes, in manifold emergent and tangential projects and initiatives.

-I feel that this is the most appropriate metaphorical section, to list the required skills or skill audit, to realise a working prototype:
+I feel that this is the most appropriate metaphorical section in our archetypal vertiginous and fecund project outline, to list the required skills (from a rudimentary or skill audit), to realise a working prototype:

-Our SeedVault.L-GPT project, is an ambitious and innovative idea, that aims to create a local GPT and associated toolkit and auditing system that functions as a knowledge 'seed vault' for humanity in case of a cataclysm or apocalypse.
-It is inspired by a YouTube video that shows how to store and secure the entirety of human knowledge in your own home using an open-source large language model (LLM).
+Our SeedVault.L-GPT / Project FireSeed, is an ambitious and innovative idea, that aims to create a local GPT and associated toolkit and auditing system that functions as an interrogable and actionable knowledge 'seed vault' repository and associated technology, for humanity in case of a cataclysm or apocalypse.
+It is initially inspired by my experience of the world and concomitant worldview, as well as initially informed by a YouTube video that showcases the rudimentary process and framework, of how to capture, store and secure the fundamental aspects of human knowledge in an intelligent and interrogable system, in our own homes, using a localised free and open-source, large language model (LLM).

 Based on a rudimentary project analysis, the following skill areas have been identified in a general prohect skills audit, to realise a working project prototype and bring it to fruition: